martinring/thesis/src/3-Self-Verification.md

 configuration variables, and can be changed post-deployment.
 :::

+![Bringing light into darkness: The light controller is connected to a luminosity sensor and switches a light on or off when it becomes too dark or bright.](light-sensor-sketch.svg){#fig:sketch .small}

 Systems like these are designed in a flexible fashion, so that they can be applied in various contexts.
 For the light controller, the threshold levels and delay are not fixed at design or production time but will be set post-deployment.
 Hence, in order to verify the correctness of the system, we need to take into account